 Constant currency information contained within this report is non-conforming financial information, as defined by the NZ Financial Markets Authority, and has been provided to assist users of financial information to better understand and assess the company's financial performance without the impacts of spot foreign currency fluctuations and hedging results and has been prepared on a consistent basis each financial year.
-A reconciliation between reported results and constant currency income statement framework can be found on the company's website at www.fphcare.com/ccis.
+A reconciliation between reported results and constant currency results is available on page 35 of this report.
+The company's constant currency income statement framework can be found on the company's website at www.fphcare.com/ccis.